diasvixub/win7-script/README.md

 > You may need to `api-ms-win-core-path-l1-1-0.dll` to use the script.
 > It can be installed from the `Api` folder in the program folder by running `install.bat` of the Administrator's name.

+> For the script to work correctly, it is necessary to have the following directories in the script folder:
+> `Libs`, `Programs`, `Updates`

 ## The script can